 Notably there has been an increase in the number of publications on the contaminants found in otters.
-This reflects some of the larger threats facing \textit{Lutra lutra} over the study period in total 62 papers have focused on this topic.
-However, the publications looking into the levels of contamination in otters peaked in the 1980s with 30 articles published in that decade driven by the precipitous declines of otter populations across Western Europe driven by high levels of DDT and PCBs (Smit et al., 1998; Roos et al., 2001; Christensen, Heggberget and Gutleb, 2010).
-Since that point publications have plateaued at half that number in the decades since.
-The most common form of contamination studied has been Organochlorides which have made up at least 50% of the contamination studies in every decade peaking at 87% in the 1990s.
-PCBs have been the most common focus in organochlorides along with DDT especially in papers published before 1990.
-More recently there has been a shift in focus to look at pesticide contamination which has steadily increased in number thought the 2000s reflecting the lowering of PCB levels and the concurrent increasing of pesticide concentrations in the environment (Gibbons, Morrissey and Mineau, 2015).
-The second most commonly researched contaminant group was heavy metals which have been investigated in at least 16 papers out of 62 in total with mercury being the metal of most interest (Mazet, Keck and Berny, 2005).
-More recently some newer contaminants have been investigated including PFCS (Roos et al., 2013) specifically water repellents and microplastics although these represent only two papers out of 62 that have investigated some of the emerging contamination threats to \textit{Lutra lutra}.
+This reflects some of the larger threats facing \textit{Lutra lutra}.
+Over the study period 62 papers have focused on this topic.
+However, the publications looking into the levels of contamination in otters peaked in the 1980s with 30 articles published in that decade (48%), driven by the precipitous declines of otter populations across Western Europe driven by high levels of DDT and PCBs (Smit et al., 1998; Roos et al., 2001; Christensen, Heggberget and Gutleb, 2010).
+The most common form of contamination studied has been organochlorides, which have made up at least 50% of the contamination studies in every decade and peaked at 87% in the 1990s.
+PCBs have been the most common focus in organochlorides along with DDT, especially in papers published before 1990.
+More recently there has been a shift in focus to look at pesticide contamination, which has steadily increased in number thoughout the 2000s, reflecting the lowering of PCB levels and the concurrent increasing of pesticide concentrations in the environment (Gibbons, Morrissey and Mineau, 2015).
+The second most commonly researched contaminant group was heavy metals, which have been investigated in 16 papers, with mercury being the metal of most interest (Mazet, Keck and Berny, 2005).
+More recently some newer contaminants have been investigated including Per- and polyfluoroalkyl substances (PFAS ) specifically water repellents (Roos et al., 2013).
+There has also been a paper on microplastics which will likely become an increasing problem for otters throughout its range.

 Reviews and methods